-Flora Fountain In British Era Bombay, Old Print 1891
+Flora Fountain In 19th Century Bombay, 1891 Print

-Old 1891 print of Flora Fountain in British era Bombay, now Mumbai.
-This is a page from the British Journal The Building News, of June 26, 1891.
-Flora Fountain is one of Mumbai’s iconically beautiful landmarks.
-Completed in 1864 it was initially called Frere Fountain, and is named as such in this print.
+An 1891 print of Flora Fountain in British era Bombay (Mumbai).
+This print is from, The Building News, a British publication of June 26, 1891.
+Flora Fountain is one of Bombay’s iconic landmarks.
+It was originally named Frere Fountain, by which it is named in this print also.
 In honor of Sir Bartle Frere, the dynamic Governor of Bombay from 1862 to 1867.

 It was originally proposed to be installed at Victoria Gardens (Jijimata Udyan) in Byculla.
 But because of a change in plan in 1869, it was placed at Hornby Road.
-A busy intersection where it still stands today.
+A busy intersection where it stands today.
 Hornby Road was later renamed as Hutatma Chowk.
 The page is titled The Frere Fountain Bombay.
-And includes the names of the architect Richard Norman Shaw., and sculptor JAS ForsythClick on the photo for better view.
+And includes the names of the architect Richard Norman Shaw., and sculptor JAS Forsyth.

 See post Vintage Postcard Mumbai Victoria Gardens 1890.
 Read more Looking To The Future.